blicht10069/Cozmo/README.txt

 but you can also use Deathly)

-The official site for getting this file is: https://developer.android.com/studio/index.html#downloads (lookin the Get Just the Command Line Tools area)
+The official site for getting this file is: https://developer.android.com/studio/index.html#downloads (look in the Get Just the Command Line Tools area)

-You can also directly download hte 25.2.3 version here: https://dl.google.com/android/repository/tools_r25.2.3-windows.zip
+You can also directly download the 25.2.3 version here: https://dl.google.com/android/repository/tools_r25.2.3-windows.zip

 Unzip the content and run the andriod.bat script.